vinsol-spree-contrib/spree_marketing/README.md

 Marketing is one of the most important aspect of any Ecommerce business.

-This extension gives you a lot of reports synced with Mailchimp to help you in creating different subscribers list on Mailchimp.
+This extension gives you a lot of lists synced with Mailchimp to help you in creating different subscribers list on Mailchimp.

-This extension provides reports like "Most Selling Products", "Abandoned Carts", "Most searched keywords", etc. to give better insights.
+This extension provides user lists for "Most Selling Products", "Abandoned Carts", "Most searched keywords", etc. to give better insights.

 Installation
 -------------